stashed/docs/docs/guides/latest/monitoring/builtin.md

 # Monitoring Stash with builtin Prometheus

-This tutorial will show you how to configure builtin [Prometheus](https://github.com/prometheus/prometheus) scraper to monitor Stash backup and recovery operations as well as Stash operator.
+This tutorial will show you how to configure builtin [Prometheus](https://github.com/prometheus/prometheus) scraper to monitor Stash backup and restore operations as well as Stash operator.

 ## Before You Begin